525 Franklin St.

 Lock Ridge Furnace Museum

 Lock Ridge Furnace Museum is a unique monument to the Lehigh County’s industrial heritage.
 It was an important part of the early iron industry.
 It operated as an iron mill from 1868 until 1921.
 Lehigh County acquired the Furnace in 1972.
 In 1981, it was listed on the National Register of Historic Places.

-Weddings - for information on weddings at Lock Ridge click here.
+Weddings - Permits are required for weddings and photography sessions at Lock Ridge Park.
+For information on weddings at Lock Ridge click here.